Moray duo drive five days to Kyiv to reunite homesick Ukrainian family

 Two men from Moray have driven 2,500 miles to transport a Ukrainian family back home to Kyiv.

+But the trio left behind Ms Voichenko’s partner Dimo and son Leo.

+Although the three have thrown themselves into life in Moray, they decided it was time to go home.

-Chris Harris from Burghead says he has had “a desire to get involved” in helping Ukrainians since the war began.
+Mr Ralph and Mr Harris – who has had a “desire to get involved” since the war began, decided to help.

-His friend Danny Ralph, from Forres, had a Ukrainian family staying with him for nine months, but they were feeling homesick, so the duo decided to drive them back home.

-He, his wife Julie, and children Freda and Fraser opened their homes to the Ukrainian refugees.

 “The children are very homesick.
 They want to study in Ukraine.
 They want to work in the future in Ukraine.”

-Before the war, the family lived in the town of Sumy, just 20 miles from the Russian border.
+Before the war, the family lived in Sumy, a town just 20 miles from the Russian border.

-While eager to get home, Ms Voichenko enjoyed her time in Scotland and was even able to continue her hobby of pottery.
+To cover some of the costs of the trip back to Ukraine, Mr Harris started a GoFundMe page, and several friends and family also keen to help.

-Her two daughters also created hundreds of fridge magnets with both the Saltire and Ukrainian flags to raise money for the trip and to save some money for school books and supplies.
+Ms Voichenko’s daughters also created hundreds of fridge magnets with both the Saltire and Ukrainian flags to help cover costs, and for school books and supplies in the future.

-But after months of not being able to be with the rest of her family, Mr Ralph and Mr Harris decided to help the family get back to Ukraine.

-Mr Ralph says that his and Ms Voichenko’s family became very close during the time spent together

-The duo travelled to Aberdeen, where they got a 17-seater minibus for the five-day trip across Europe, thanks to the help of Helen Will from Global Aid Train.
+Mr Harris and Mr Ralph picked up a 17-seater minibus for the five-day trip across Europe, thanks to the help of Helen Will, from Global Aid Train.

+This meant they were able to take several passengers and supplies with them, including another Ukrainian, Katya, from Inverurie, who wanted to go home for the funeral of a friend killed in fighting.

-The group made a pitstop in Luxembourg to visit Ms Voickenko’s sister Leanna, which was an emotional reunion as the two sisters had not seen each other since the war broke out.
+The group made a pitstop in Luxembourg to visit Ms Voickenko’s sister Leanna, which was emotional as the two sisters had not seen each other since the war broke out.

-Mr Harris started a GoFundMe page for the trip to Ukraine, with several friends and family asking to help after finding out their plans.

-They were able to take several passengers and supplies with them, including another Katya in Inverurie who was heading home for a friend’s funeral, who had died fighting against Russia.

-Once in Ukraine they were able to deliver supplies donated by Tesco to Tomothy Sloan and his wife Rhoda in Lutsk who feed more than 360 refugees weekly.
+Mr Harris and Mr Ralph then dropped off supplies donated by Tesco to a couple in Lutsk, Tomothy and Rhoda Sloan, who feed more than 360 refugees each week.

 They also delivered medical aid to a children’s hospital in Kyiv, with Mr Harris hoping it “makes a small difference” to people struggling due to the war.